Accessibility Statement

 • Behavior change – If your cat seems agitated or visits the litter box frequently without eliminating, infection or some other medical issue could be the culprit.

-Whatever the case, you should get your cat to your veterinarian as soon as you notice any changes.
+Whatever the reason, it is important to consult your veterinarian to ensure your cat is medically sound and you should get your cat to your veterinarian as soon as you notice any changes.
 Symptoms of most of these illnesses can be improved or reversed with proper treatment.
 Medication and/or dietary adjustments may be all your cat needs to get back in the box.

 Why is my cat peeing next to the litter box?